Monday, September 13, 2010

 32. It is time therefore that the Government adopt a new approach to public enterprises.
 There must be a greater commitment to the support of public enterprises which are essential for the operation of the industrial economy.
 Measures must be taken to make these enterprises more growth oriented and technically dynamic.
 Units which may be faltering at present but are potentially viable must be restructured and given a new lease of life.
 The priority areas for growth of public enterprises in the future will be the following.

-• Technology development and building of manufacturing capabilities in areas which are crucial in the long term development of the economy and where private sector investment is inadequate.
+Essential infrastructure goods and services.
+Exploration and exploitation of oil and mineral resources.
+Technology development and building of manufacturing capabilities in areas which are crucial in the long term development of the economy and where private sector investment is inadequate.
+Manufacture of products where strategic considerations predominate such as defence equipment.

 At the same time the public sector will not be barred from entering areas not specifically reserved for it.